 The Yellow Rose Theater has to make the list of one of the top things to do in Moore, OK as it's the state's only full-time, professional dinner theater.
 The "Whodunit" murder mystery dinners are a lot of fun, and there is a nice variety of entertaining performances.
 They are even willing to customize dinners for special occasions.

 Of the many Moore-area city parks, Buck Thomas is the largest and has the most to offer.
 It features, just to name a few things, a skate park, athletic fields, a walking trail, picnic areas, pavilions, playgrounds and more.
-It is also the site for several large annual events, including the city's July 4th festival called Celebration in the Heartland and the Easter Egg Hunt festivities.
+It is also the site for several large annual events, including the city's July 4th festival known as Celebration in the Heartland and the Easter egg hunt festivities.